rspamd/rspamd/README.md

 * **DNS black lists** allows to estimate reputation of sender's IP address or network.
 Rspamd uses a number of DNS lists including such lists as
 `SORBS` or `Spamhaus`.
-However, Rspamd doesn't trust any specific DNS list, and uses a conjunction of estimations instead that allows to avoid mistakes and false positives.
+However, Rspamd doesn't trust any specific DNS list and instead uses a conjunction of estimations that allows to avoid mistakes and false positives.
 Rspamd also uses positive and grey DNS lists for checking for trusted senders.